 9. Cook your own food

 On our trip to Asia, kitchens in hostels are virtually non-existent because food is so cheap anyway.
 But in Europe and Australia, cooking is essential.
 Plus I love going to foreign supermarkets to see what they offer and shop like a local.
 This is even better if you’re travelling with someone or are staying in a hostel because everyone can split the costs and you can bulk buy food such as rice, pasta and even meat.
+I went to a huge market in Budapest with a friend which was not only really fun, but we got lots of reasonably priced goodies to take back to our place and cook!

 It’s also a great way to share cultures!
 Above is a picture of a sushi roll made by our Japanese room mate.
 The following morning, we cooked her the traditional British hangover cure – a full English breakfast, aka the fry up!